-This policy is in addition to the School's complaints procedure and other statutory reporting procedures, and seeks to encourage individuals to raise concerns internally within the organisation.
+This policy is in addition to the Federation's complaints procedure and other statutory reporting procedures, and seeks to encourage individuals to raise concerns internally within the organisation.

-If an individual is unsure whether or not to use protected disclosure provisions, or if an individual needs independent advice at any stage, he/she can contact Public Concern at

-Work which is an independent charity which can give free confidential advice at any stage on how to raise a concern about serious malpractice at work.
+If an individual is unsure whether or not to use protected disclosure provisions, or if an individual needs independent advice at any stage, he/she can contact Protect which is an independent charity which can give free confidential advice at any stage on how to raise a concern about serious malpractice at work.
 Please refer to Appendix 1 for further details.